Chinese Lantern Festival

 If we compare the histories behind the different Chinese festivals, then the Lantern Festival can be considered relatively “young”.

-Entering the Eastern Han Dynasty period, there has been a major shift in how the Yuan Xiao festival was celebrated, especially due to the massive Buddhism movements in China back then.
+Entering the Eastern Han Dynasty period, there was a major shift in how the Yuan Xiao festival was celebrated, especially due to the spread of Buddhism across China.
+The reigning Emperor Ming learned of how Buddhist monks prayed to the Buddha on the 15th day of the first month and lit lanterns as part of their devotional rituals.

 History Behind The Lantern Festival